 How should I take my digoxin?

 It’s very important to take your digoxin exactly as your doctor tells you.
 Digoxin is usually taken once a day.
-You should try to take the drug at the same time every day.
-If you miss a dose, you can go ahead and take it if no more than 12 hours have passed from the time you should have taken it.
+You should try to take it at the same time every day.
+If you miss a dose, you can take it if less than 12 hours have passed since your normal dosage time.
 If more than 12 hours have passed, skip that dose altogether.
-Don’t double up on digoxin doses.
+You don’t want to double up on digoxin doses.

 Do any foods or other medicines affect how digoxin works?

-Antacids that contain aluminum or magnesium
+- Antacids that contain aluminum or magnesium.

-Some cholesterol-lowering drugs (cholestyramine and colestipol)
+- Some cholesterol-lowering medicines (cholestyramine and colestipol).

-Some antidiarrheal medicines that contain kaolin and pectin
+- Some antidiarrheal medicines that contain kaolin and pectin.

-Bulk laxatives (such as psyllium, Metamucil or Citrucel)
+- Bulk laxatives (such as psyllium, Metamucil, or Citrucel).

-High-fiber foods (such as bran muffins) or nutritional supplements (such as Ensure)
+- High-fiber foods (such as bran muffins) or nutritional supplements (such as Ensure).